FAC9/READMES/ux/usability-accessibility.md

-# usability and accessibility
+# Usability & Accessibility

-At its most basic, usability is about making something straightforward for the average user to understand and access.
-Accessibility is about removing barriers for users who have additional barriers to use, such as a disability, a slow connection or an old computer.
+At its most basic, __usability__ is about making something straightforward for the average user to understand and access. __Accessibility__ is about removing barriers for users who have additional barriers, such as a disability, a slow connection or an old computer.

-## usability
+## Usability

-__What is usability?__
+### What is usability?
 Web usability is the ease of use of a website:
  - The presentation of information and choices in a clear and concise way.
  - Lack of ambiguity and the placement of important items in appropriate areas.
  - Ensuring that the content works on various devices and browsers.
  - Ensuring that the website is appropriate for all ages and genders.

-__Key principles to achieve usability:__
+### Key principles to achieve usability:
   1. Availability and Accessibility - if someone tries to access your site and it doesn't work for some reason, then your website becomes worthless.
   2. Clarity - users visit your site for a specific goal, do not confuse the user and help them reach their goal as quick as possible.
   3. Learnability - aim for an intuitive interface, an interface that doesn't require instructions. the key to intuitive design is to either use what people already know or create something that is easy to learn.